LED Street Lights Making Streets Brighter

-Street lights have a very obvious purpose that is lighting up the walkways, driveways, and other similar areas for ensuring a safe driving and walking experience for the passersby.
+Street lights have a very obvious purpose that is lighting up the walkways, driveways, and other similar areas to ensure a safe driving and walking experience for the passersby.

 Street lights must be installed to save passengers on any street safer against accidents and further damage.
 You may think that higher brightness is all that is important for street lights but that is not true entirely.